savinirs0009/simple-java-maven-app/README.md

-contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline. this is the demo editing of line
+contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline. this is the demo editing of line hi im testing the changes in the jenkins build file